 To protect confidentiality, all information-sharing techniques, e.g. staff notice boards, will be agreed with the student and their parents in advance of being used, in accordance with the Data Protection Policy.

-All teachers, TAS, supply and support staff will be provided with access to relevant information, including highrisk health needs, first aiders and emergency procedures, via a noticeboard in the staffroom.
+All teachers, TAS, supply and support staff will be provided with access to relevant information, including high-risk health needs, first aiders and emergency procedures, via Arbor.

 Parents will be made aware of their own rights and responsibilities regarding confidentiality and information sharing.
-To help achieve this, the school will: Ensure this policy and other relevant policies are easily available and accessible.
-Provide the student and their parents with a copy of the Data Protection Policy.
-Ask parents to sign a consent form which clearly details the organisations and individuals that their child's health information will be shared with and which methods of sharing will be used.
-Consider how friendship groups and peers may be able to assist students with health needs.
+To help achieve this, the school will: ensure this policy and other relevant policies are easily available and accessible; provide the student and their parents with a copy of the Data Protection Policy; ask parents to sign a consent form which clearly details the organisations and individuals that their child's health information will be shared with and which methods of sharing will be used; consider how friendship groups and peers may be able to assist students with health needs.